KERN RIVER VALLEY CHAMBER OF COMMERCE

 The Public lands and campgrounds in the Kern River Valley are managed by the US Forest Service and the Bureau of Land Management.

-Reservations for all US Forest Service Campgrounds* are available through Recreation.gov.
+Reservations for US Forest Service Campgrounds* are available through Recreation.gov.

 Recreation.gov allows you to search a map of developed campgrounds, filter your search by amenities, such as available RV spaces, and reserve camp sites.

 There are many private residences and cabins available for rent in the Kern River Valley through websites such as AirBnB and VRBO.
-The KRV Chamber of Commerce does not have an affiliation with any of these providers and cannot currently provide recommendations or advise.
+The KRV Chamber of Commerce does not have an affiliation with any of these providers and cannot currently provide recommendations on specific site.

 AirBNB and VRBO